-CMSMs and DSSABs receiving funding for Early Child Development Planning will continue to refer to existing Ministry of Children and Youth Services guidelines for operating and policy direction.
+CMSMs and DSSABs receiving funding for Early Child Development - Planning will continue to refer to existing MCYS guidelines for operating and policy direction.
 These include, but are not limited to:

-- Implementation Planning Guidelines for Best Start Networks - Early Child Development Aboriginal Planning Template - Child Care Service Planning Requirements - Policy statements, guidelines or communications provided to agencies related to Early Child Development Best Start planning.
+- Implementation Planning Guidelines for Best Start Networks; - Early Child Development Aboriginal Planning Template; - Child Care Service Planning Requirements; and - Policy statements, guidelines or communications provided to agencies related to Early Child Development Best Start planning.

-Best Start Networks should continue existing community planning processes for local service delivery in 2015.
-If your Best Start Network would like to share its most recent service plan with the Ministry of Education, please email it to ELIB@ontario.ca.
-The ministry will not be formally collecting these plans from CMSMs and DSSABs in 2015.
+Best Start Networks should continue existing community planning processes for local service delivery in 2016.
+Best Start Networks that would like to share their most recent service plan with the ministry can email it to ELIB@ontario.ca.
+The ministry will not be formally collecting these plans from CMSMs and DSSABs in 2016.